hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   </figure>

   Answer:
-  - Cisco Tetration platform can be armed to look at sensitive files: (A) interesting file access
+  - Cisco Tetration platform can be armed to look at sensitive files (1): interesting file access (A)
-  - Watches for privilege changes in the process lineage tree: (D) privilege escalation
+  - Watches for privilege changes in the process lineage tree (2): privilege escalation (D)
-  - Cisco Tetration platform watches user login failures and user login methods: (C) user login suspicious behavior
+  - Cisco Tetration platform watches user login failures and user login methods (3): user login suspicious behavior (C)
-  - Cisco Tetration platform learns the normal behavior of which file is accessed by which user: (B) file access from a different user
+  - Cisco Tetration platform learns the normal behavior of which file is accessed by which user (4): file access from a different user (B)

   Explanation